-However, the faecal immunochemical test (FIT) is a newer, more advanced type of screening for bowel cancer compared to the older FOB test.
-Both tests can be easily carried out at home, following a simple step-by-step guide.
+The faecal immunochemical test (FIT) is a newer, more advanced type of screening for bowel cancer.
+The test can be easily carried out at home, following a simple step-by-step guide.

 Here, King Edward VII’s Hospital consultant in gastroenterology, Dr Edward Seward explains why bowel cancer screening is so important, and how you can be tested with the FIT test.

 Bowel cancer, also known as colorectal cancer, is one of the most common cancers in people living in the UK.

 Those who are aged 60 and older are more at risk of developing bowel cancer.
 According to the NHS, one in 20 people in the UK will develop bowel cancer.
 For every 20 cases of bowel cancer, 18 of them will be in people aged 60 and above.

 If a close relative (parent or sibling) developed or develops bowel cancer before they’re 50 years old, it can also increase your chances of developing bowel cancer.